tendermint/tendermint/docs/tendermint-core/p2p/peer_manager.md

 > If the peer is `Inactive`, it is set as active.
 > This action has not effect apart from producing metrics.

+If a connection slot was upgraded to give room for the accepted connection, the peer occupying that slot transitions to the [evict state](#evict-peer).

 #### Errors